sjd-1214/PROB_PROJECT/app_explanation.md

 The navigation system uses a radio button widget in the sidebar to switch between different pages of the application.
 The code also extracts numerical and categorical features from the dataset for use throughout the app.

 ## Key Pages and Features

+### Home Page

+This welcome page provides:
+- Introduction to the app's purpose and capabilities
+- Key statistics about the dataset (number of tracks, features, average popularity)
+- Quick visualizations showing sample insights from the data
+- Feature cards highlighting the different analysis sections available
+- Call-to-action encouraging users to explore the app

+**Key components**:
+- Responsive layout with columns for organization
+- Styled cards with visual hierarchy
+- Sample visualizations to showcase data insights
+- Clear navigation guidance for new users

 ### Data Overview Page